SAYE plans are approved by HMRC and offer tax advantages for employees and employers

 The price paid for the shares is known as the exercise price.
 The exercise price is determined by the employer who can set the exercise price to be up to 20% lower than the current market value of the shares at the time of option grant.
 Employees benefit twofold – from the discount and from the lesser share price when they purchase the shares (provided the value of the company increase from the date of grant).
 SAYE plan is risk free for the employees.

-Explaining employer suitability for SAYE plan
+HMRC criteria for SAYE plan

 To qualify for the HMRC approved SAYE plan the following criteria need to be met: